smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 LeaseDuration = '0s' # Default
 ```
-LeaseDuration is the maximum period an internal service can use a node that is not considered the "best" node as defined by the SelectionMode.
+LeaseDuration is the maximum duration that the selected "best" node (as defined by SelectionMode) will be used, before switching to a better one if available.
 It also controls how often the lease check is done.
-Setting this to a low value might cause RPC to switch too aggressively.
+Setting this to a low value (under 1m) might cause RPC to switch too aggressively.
+Recommended value is over 5m

 Set to '0s' to disable